Quantum cloning of steering: Abstract

 \section{Abstract}

-The property of steering in a global state allows an observer to affect the postmeasured states of a subsystem by performing different local measurements on the other part.
+Quantum steering in a global state allows an observer to remotely steer a subsystem into different ensembles by performing different local measurements on the other part.
 We show that, in general, this property cannot be perfectly cloned by any joint operation between a steered subsystem and a third system.
-The perfect cloning is viable if and only if the initial state is of zero-discord.
-We also investigate the process of cloning the steered qubit of a Bell state by using a universal cloning machine.
-The quantum steering, as a type of quantum correlation existing in the states without a local-hidden-state model, can be found in both of the copy subsystems.
-This breaks the recent conclusion of \emph{no-cloning of quantum steering} in [npj Quantum Inf.
-2, 16020 (2016)] based on a mutual information criterion for quantum steering.
+Perfect cloning is viable if and only if the initial state is of zero discord.
+We also investigate the process of cloning the steered qubit of a Bell state using a universal cloning machine.
+Einstein-Podolsky-Rosen (EPR) steering, which is a type of quantum correlation existing in the states without a local-hidden-state model, is observed in the two copy subsystems.
+This contradicts the conclusion of \emph{no-cloning of quantum steering (EPR steering)} [C. Y. Chiu \emph{et al.}, npj Quantum Inf.
+2, 16020 (2016)] based on a mutual information criterion for EPR steering.